 (42) An employee should not purport to include Intellectual Property Rights (whether or not pre-existing) that are subject to Third Party rights in work produced for the University (including Course Materials), without first ensuring the University is notified and that written consent of those third parties is obtained.

 (43) An employee, Student, or contractor who becomes aware of any unauthorised use or dealing in University Intellectual Property by a Third Party must report the unauthorised use or dealing to UWS Innovation.

 (44) Exploitation and dealing in University Intellectual Property is managed by UWS Innovation.
 Any exploitation and dealing in Intellectual Property by employees or Students should be endorsed by the Associate Director, Innovation prior to negotiations being commenced with third parties.

-(45) Overall management of Commercialisation projects will rest with UWS Innovation, unless otherwise determined by the Deputy Vice-Chancellor, Research, and the project will be managed in accordance with the University's Commercial Activities Guidelines.
+(45) Overall management of Commercialisation projects will rest with UWS Innovation, unless otherwise determined by the Deputy Vice-Chancellor, Research and Development, and the project will be managed in accordance with the University's Commercial Activities Guidelines.
 Contractual provisions in respect to the University's Intellectual Property should not be negotiated or agreed to with a Third Party without the advice of the Office of Legal Counsel.